 In February 2009 and March 2010, we granted Sol.
-J. Barer and Margaret G. McGlynn, respectively, options to purchase 30,000 shares of our Common Stock under our Amended and Restated 2007 Equity Incentive Plan in connection with their election to the Board.
+J. Barer and Margaret G. McGlynn, respectively, options to purchase 30,000 shares of our Common Stock in connection with their election to the Board.
 The exercise price of these options is equal to 100% of the fair market value on the date of grant of the shares covered by the option.
-Unlike the annual grant to our directors, this initial grant awards vests over a four year period with 25% vesting one year after the vesting commencement date and the remainder vesting ratably each month thereafter in equal installments over a 3-year period subject to continued service as a director.
+Unlike the annual grant to our directors, but consistent with our grants to our named executive officers, these initial grant awards vests over a four year period with 25% vesting one year after the vesting commencement date and the remainder vesting ratably each month thereafter in equal installments over a 3-year period subject to continued service as a director.
 We may in the future make additional initial grants of stock options to new Board members.